 As the ice age receded, the first hunter-gatherers came to Scotland.
 They hunted deer from the land and seals from the sea.
 They also used various indigenous plants to supplement their diets.
 Around 2000 years after the first inhabitants of Scotland arrived, farming was established and the people began to raise sheep and cattle and to grow wheat and barley.
-Archaeological evidence from neolithic middens (rubbish heaps) shows that the people also ate fruits and nuts and along the coast line there are shell middens which provide proof that they also enjoyed scallops and other shellfish.
+Archaeological evidence from neolithic middens (rubbish heaps) shows that the people also ate fruits and nuts.
+Along the coastline, there are shell middens, which provide proof that the Scots of old also enjoyed scallops and other shellfish.

 Food in Early Scotland

 At the time of the Picts, the upper classes enjoyed hunting during the day and feasting by night.
-This typically consisted of an array of meats including wild boar and venison.
-Vegetables eaten around this time include kale, cabbage, beans, turnips, carrots and plants such as wild garlic were frequently used to add flavor.
+Feasts typically consisted of an array of meats including wild boar and venison.
+Vegetables eaten around this time include kale, cabbage, beans, turnips, carrots.
+Plants like wild garlic were frequently used to add flavor.
 Although relatively little is known for certain about the Picts, it is considered likely that the poorer people ate meat from domesticated animals such as cows and used milk in their diets.